lin430/cs190lab6/README.md

   git push -u origin master
   ```

-4. Have your partner clone this repository onto their machine.
+5. Have your partner clone this repository onto their machine.
-5. Decide which one of you wants to debug, and which wants to add a new feature.
+6. Decide which one of you wants to debug, and which wants to add a new feature.
 Procede to either "Bug Fixes" or "New Features" depending on which one you're doing.
+DO NOT DO BOTH, EACH PARTNER DOES ONE!!

 ### Bug Fixes